Skip to main content

 Younger children, whose teachers are supported by TAs, have a colourful AstroTurf garden, with plentiful playground equipment.
 A Forest School lies at the bottom of the garden where a specialist teacher leads sessions for all up to year 2, come rain or shine.
 On a gloriously sunny but chilly day, children clad in vibrantly entertaining animal-themed overalls and wellington boots, were busy measuring and pouring water.
 Outdoors features centrally.
 Both sites have secure bike and scooter parks, much used by the myriad local pupils.
 Many classrooms in lower school have direct access to the playground and a tastefully enclosed veranda extends sense of the outdoors.
 Food – this year’s Book Week theme - was fully incorporated into all activities: painting faces with shapes of fruit, writing a wrap recipe, learning subtraction with vegetables.

 Learning is taken seriously and passionately, with staff praising Dukes’ approach to ‘upskilling staff.’
-‘Never aim low, you will get there,’ is the head’s mantra.
+‘Never aim low, you will get there,’ was the previous head’s mantra.
 But it’s fun too.
 In keeping with Book Week’s food theme, a year 3 class were exploring adjectives and adverbs in the context of cupcakes decorated and eaten the previous day: a mouth-watering grammar lesson.
 Both younger and longer-serving members of staff appear inspirational, motivated and wise, collaborating effectively for the benefit of the children – this teamwork is the bedrock of the school’s ethos.
 English and maths only taught in the morning, with half an hour at the beginning of the day devoted to ‘interventions’ – when the teacher spends time reinforcing previous learning.
 French from the outset and Latin from year 5.
 Setting from year 3 for maths, spelling, VR and NVR.
 Homework is refreshingly light and being revisited all the time.
 ‘We need a change of perspective.
 It must be purposeful.’

 School understands the need for pragmatic preparation for senior school and beyond, but there’s an inspiringly relevant post exam timetable too.
 NVR lessons turn to chess and there is a five-night residential trip.
 Shorter ones lower down.
 School has evolved an exemplary 10-pronged programme, tackling fake news and internet safety to financial management and travelling on Transport for London.
 The thinking is that it’s easier to address these issues while children are still receptive because something one day ‘will go wrong.’
 Excellent grounding, we felt.

-Head holds firmly that every child is ‘brilliant at something.’
+School holds firmly that every child is ‘brilliant at something.’
 Through an integrated system of support, all children receive what they need, be it a nudge with reading or help with pencil grip.
 SEN department made up of three full-time and two part-time members of staff, plus speech and language specialist and physiotherapist.
 ‘It is a robust system,’ says its head, and it picks up around a quarter of pupils.
 Many have passing needs such as help with phonics, others have dyslexia or dyscalculia.
 Parents only pay for one-to-one longer-term intervention.
 Two EHCPs when we visited.
 No children with behavioural issues that require one-to-one support: ‘It wouldn’t really work in this environment.’

 Loads of music, universally lauded as outstanding.
 Seventy per cent learn an instrument (possible from age 6.)
 Younger ones do so in chalet style practice rooms.
 Everybody sings in one of two choirs.
 Mighty impressive was the year 6 rehearsal for Matilda.
 An auditioned chamber choir, plus orchestras and ensembles, all flourish.
 The carol concert at nearby Holy Trinity is a polished performance.